Areas of Focus

 Research Funded through Foundations and Other Sources

-The Living Donation Storytelling Project is a digital library of culturally diverse stories from real people sharing their living donor kidney transplant experiences.
+The Living Donation Storytelling Project is a digital library of stories from real people sharing their living donor kidney transplant experiences.
 The digital storytelling platform has more than 125 stories from living donors, recipients, allies, including those exploring the idea of donation.
 Individuals interested in finding a living donor or seeking a donor on behalf of another can film their stories, include them in the library, and broadcast them using Facebook and Instagram to their own communities. www.livingdonationstories.org

-This project is funded by Mendez National Institute of Transplantation Foundation and the UniHealth Foundation.
-This project assesses the relatability and cultural appropriateness of an “edutainment” (education + entertainment) series about chronic kidney disease in an African American family.
+This project was funded by Mendez National Institute of Transplantation Foundation and the UniHealth Foundation.
+This project assesses the relatability and appropriateness of an “edutainment” (education + entertainment) series about chronic kidney disease in an African American family.
 The Linked by Love edutainment series follows an African American family’s journey from diagnosis of kidney disease to receipt of a living donor transplant via paired donation.
-After conducting focus groups to assess the cultural appropriateness of the script, the team will conduct a pilot randomized control trial (RCT) to assess the effectiveness of the transplant edutainment video series at increasing key metrics including knowledge about and pursuit of CKD prevention and transplant.
+After conducting focus groups to assess the appropriateness of the script, the team will conduct a pilot randomized control trial (RCT) to assess the effectiveness of the transplant edutainment video series at increasing key metrics including knowledge about and pursuit of CKD prevention and transplant.